JeroenDeDauw/file-fetcher-cache/README.md

 ## Installation

-To use the File Fetcher Cache library in your project, simply add a dependency on jeroen/file-fetcher-cache to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on File Fetcher Cache 1.x:
+To use the FileFetcher Cache library in your project, simply add a dependency on jeroen/file-fetcher-cache to your project's `composer.json` file.
+Here is a minimal example of a `composer.json` file that just defines a dependency on FileFetcher Cache 1.x:

 ```json
 {